 When I push a feature from Productboard to GitHub, nothing happens... but it works for my colleague.
 What's going on here?

-A: The user who set up the integration in Productboard has to be a GitHub repository owner or organization admin.
+A: The user who sets up the integration in Productboard has to be a GitHub repository owner or organization admin.

 - It is not yet possible to import GitHub issues into Productboard as features using this integration.
-However, it is possible to use Zapier for a one-time import.
+However, it is possible to use Zapier to import new issues from GitHub.

 - It is not yet possible to link Productboard features with existing GitHub issues.
 Links can only be made by pushing features from Productboard to GitHub.